How to Mention Fun Facts About Yourself in a Job Search

 If you’re bored during the interview, then your interviewer likely feels similarly.
 That’s not a good outcome.
 Aim to show some personality during job interviews; sharing fun facts makes your responses memorable, and gives interviewers a full sense of you as a person.

-Here are some questions where sharing fun facts — like your hobbies and interests — can really help:
+Here are some questions where sharing fun facts — like your hobbies and interests — can help:

 The idea here is to use your fun fact as a path to talking about yourself as a worker.
 So, for instance, if you were asked about your greatest weakness, you might start by talking about how you’ve always struggled with discipline, but training for a marathon showed you how structure and routine could help you succeed in long-term projects.
 Then, you want to loop your answer back around to a work situation and show again, how you’re working to increase your discipline.